-Achieving the LEED LL-4.1 and GreenPoint Rated O1b. credits require buildings to be located within 1⁄2 mile of an existing or planned-and-funded commuter rail, light rail or a subway station, offering 30 or more rides per weekday.
+Achieving the LEED LL-4.1 credit requires buildings to be located within $\frac{1}{2}$ mile of an existing or planned-and-funded commuter rail, light rail or a subway station, offering 30 or more rides per weekday.

-Community resources are factors such as schools, police, libraries, fire station, post office, restaurants etc. Credit is achieved by being either within a quarter or half mile of a minimum number of resources for LEED 4.1 and within a half mile of 5 or 10 services for GreenPoint Rated.
+Community resources are 19 factors such as schools, police, libraries, fire station, post office, restaurants etc. Credit is achieved by being either within a quarter or half mile of a minimum number of resources.
 Value and associated positive revenue impacts are defined by:

-- Location premium due to transit-oriented development - Increased commute choices / mass transit connectivity - · Increased site access
+- Location premium due to transit-oriented development - Increased commute choices / mass transit connectivity - Increased site access